rafaelbarduzzi/rafaelbarduzzi.github.io/content/papers/barduzzi_etal_2025/index.md

 ---
 title: "Morphological innovation and lineage-specific history drive disparification in the aggregated pollen of mimosoid plants"
 date: 2025-09-17
-url: /papers/barduzzi2025
+url: /barduzzi2025
 aliases:
     - /barduzzi2025.html
-author: ["<strong>Rafael F Barduzzi</strong>", "Stefany Liau-Kang", "Ana Flávia T Duarte", "Francisco Assis Ribeiro dos Santos", "Leonardo M Borges"]
+author: ["<strong>Rafael F Barduzzi</strong>", "Stefany Liau-Kang", "Ana Flávia T Duarte", "Francisco A R Santos", "Leonardo M Borges"]
 description: "Paper description for search engines (less than 155 characters)"
 summary: "What are the patterns of pollen disparity in the Mimosa and Stryphnodendron clades, and are these patterns similar between lineages that occur in the same biomes?"
 cover: